No Products in Your Cart

 Each board represents a harmony of beauty, workability, and environmental responsibility.

-Because of its similarity to Teak, Afromosia became a favorite among mid-century architects — notably used in Eames furniture and Frank Lloyd Wright-inspired interiors for its warm glow and luxurious feel.
+Because of its similarity to Teak, Afromosia became a favorite among mid-century architects.
+It's notably used in Eames furniture and Frank Lloyd Wright-inspired interiors for its warm glow and luxurious feel.

 Q: Is Afromosia the same as Teak?

 A: Nope!
-It’s often called African Teak, but it’s a different species with similar durability and color.
+It’s often called African Teak, but it’s a different species with similar durability and colour.

 Q: Is Afromosia good for outdoor use?